Taylor Offtermatt, 15, possesses what can only be described as quiet confidence. There’s a stillness about her. Like nothing fazes her.

 She Believed She Could, So She Did

-After nearly four years of wearing a brace 20 hours a day, Perra determined that Taylor no longer needed to.
+After nearly four years of wearing a brace 20 hours a day, Dr. Perra determined that Taylor no longer needed to.

-Four years later, she’s frustrated that her spinal curvature prevented her from being as tall as she could’ve been, but on her horse, Twister, she seems larger than life.
+Five years later, she’s frustrated that her spinal curvature prevented her from being as tall as she could’ve been, but on her horse, Twister, she seems larger than life.

 “Kristin and our entire team in OPS do a wonderful job of working with our patients.
 It’s truly a collaborative effort,” Perra says.
 “While surgery is always an available option at Gillette and something that we do exceedingly well when necessary, surgery is our last contingency.
 We make every effort to avoid it when we can.
 I’m proud of the procedures I’ve done in my career.
 I’m also incredibly proud of the success we’ve had with patients like Taylor, where no operation was needed.
 It’s a tremendous personal accomplishment for a 6-year-old to wear a brace for four years.
 The success she’s having now and going forward has been well-earned.”